elierotenberg/nexus-uplink-client/README.md

 The protocol is caching-aware and generates exactly one url per new version of each object, and doesn't resort to using timestamps, random hashes, or other cache-flooding magic.

+### Example (server-side)

+The server should perform well directly, but its recommended setup is to cache HTTP GET requests per url.
+Varnish or nginx are great at doing this.

+You don't need to invalidate caches by yourself, just configure Varnish/nginx to use [LRU or LFU cache](http://en.wikipedia.org/wiki/Cache_algorithms) (usually the default) and it should work fine.

+The protocol is caching-aware and generates exactly one url per new version of each object, and doesn't resort to using timestamps, random hashes, or other cache-flooding magic.

 ```js
 const { Engine, Server } = require('nexus-uplink-server');
 const engine = new Engine();